-Children, young people (under 18), vulnerable adults and their parents/carers have a right to decide whether their images are taken and how these may be used; be aware that parents/young people have the right to ask for photographs not to be taken in a specific situation.
+Children, young people, and their parents/carers have a right to decide whether their photograph is taken and how these may be used, and a right to refuse.
+If asked not to, do not take photographs; you must respect their choice.